ladislavdubravsky/bandaged-cube-explorer/README.md

   <br> Picture 2 - the solved bandage shape for the Picture 1 cube
 </p>

-The morphisms - sequences of single physical face turns on the puzzle - cannot in general be composed.
+Sequences of single physical face turns on the puzzle cannot in general be composed.
 However, those turn sequences that both start and end in a same bandage shape can always be composed.
 Set of all such turn sequences together with their composition forms a group, the isotropy group of the given bandage shape.
 It can be shown that any two bandage shape isotropy groups are isomorphic, therefore we can talk about a well-defined group for a given bandaged cube.

 Bandage shape objects together with the generating morphisms form a graph, the bandaged cube graph (pic.
 3).
 One approach to the solution process for a bandaged cube is as follows.